Linaro/Connect/_pages/demo_friday.md

             96Boards, Android, Automation & CI, Automotive, Big Data, Boot Architecture, Data Center, HPC, Industrial, IoT and Embedded, IoT Fog/Gateway/Edge Computing, Linux Kernel, Machine Learning/AI, Multimedia, Power Management, Security, Standardized Firmware, Tools, Testing & CI, Virtualization.

             **How will it work virtually?**

             Demos will be recorded by the person or team submitting, the video file will be sent to the Linaro Connect events team.
-We will then incorporate the demo videos into an interactive Demo Technology Showcase during the online event using a special software.
-The virtual event software will allow attendees to virtually "walk up" to your demo area, watch the demo video, and interact with your team using their mic and camera or via the chat function.
+We will then incorporate the demo videos into an interactive Demo Technology Showcase during the online event using a software that integrates with the main event platform.
+The software will allow attendees to virtually "walk up" to your demo area, watch the demo video, and interact with your team using their mic and camera or via the chat function.

-            Demo examples:
+            **Timeline:**

+            * Deadline to submit demo application: August 16, 2021

+            * Notifications of acceptance: August 18, 2021

+            * Demo videos due by September 1, 2021

+            **Demo examples:**

             * * [Multiprocessing and OpenAMP Messaging Demo](https://youtu.be/mY2G78jal3Y)
               * [LAVA in a box ](https://www.youtube.com/watch?v=G9XlAtHsyFM)

             Please complete the form below to submit your demo application.
 We look forward to seeing your submissions!
   - row: main_content_row